 The testing procedure

 The testing procedure differs depending on the language.
 No matter what the procedure, all OPIs are double-rated by professionals and officially certified by ACTFL.
-For Japanese BA majors, a certified in-house tester conducts face-to-face OPIs with the candidates and then sends the audio-recorded OPIs and ratings to ACTFL for a second rating.
-For Spanish BA majors a computer-based OPI is used, which elicits a 30-minute sample of ratable speech via the Internet.
-Finally, all other BA majors (Chinese, Filipino, French, German, Korean, and Russian) take a phone-mediated OPI with a certified tester.
+For Chinese, French, German, Russian, and Spanish BA majors a computer-based OPI is used, which elicits a 30-minute sample of ratable speech via the Internet.
+All other BA majors (Filipino, Ilokano, Japanese, and Korean) take a phone-mediated OPI with a certified tester.

-- Results summary for students taking the OPI in Spring 2011 and Spring 2012 [.pdf]
+- Results summary for students taking the OPI in Fall 2012 and Spring 2013 [.pdf]

 - OPI results and background for Spring 2011-Spring 2014 [.pdf]